 ANDY WAHLBERG: A SHORT BIOGRAPHY

-Andy was born in Witchita Falls, Texas.
-He grew up in Miami, Florida where he was first exposed to classical, pop and international music.
+Andy grew up in Miami, Florida where he was first exposed to classical, pop and international music.
 He had his first "gig" at age five with a Calypso Latin band that performed at his mother's restaurant in Miami every weekend.
 Andy played the bongos while wearing a little Ricky Ricardo suit, puffy sleeves and all.

 Andy struck out on his own at age 14, traveling across the country while teaching himself to play guitar.
 During that time he honed his craft playing venues all over the United States.
-He started playing his trademark Harp-Guitar which he found in a pawn shop in Los Angeles in the early '70's.
+He started playing his trademark Harp Guitar which he found in a pawn shop in Los Angeles in the early '70's.
 After studying at a performing arts college for two years, he began a full time career as a performing artist, focusing on the unique sound of the Harp Guitar.

 Andy is married and has 2 children.
 He performs in concerts and clubs in the US and abroad.
 Andy currently resides in Southwest Florida.